 Current research supports the notion of chocolate as a staple food that could be consumed daily, albeit in small amounts and in the right form.

 Before we delve into the various forms of chocolate, let’s take a moment to dispel a myth that came about due to a flawed study on chocolate consumption and bone density.

 Study Finds That Chocolate Decreases Bone Density – Is It True?

-If you’re following the Save Our Bones Program, then you know that dark chocolate is listed as a Foundation Food.
+If you’re following the Osteoporosis Reversal Program, then you know that dark chocolate is listed as a Foundation Food.
 Yet a published five-year study on the link between chocolate consumption and bone density basically placed it in the realm of “junk food”.
 But, as you’ll see, the study is clearly flawed.

 A group of women between the ages of 70 and 85 were randomly selected from the general population and given bone density scans.
 They were then asked about their frequency of chocolate intake.
 The women who reported consuming chocolate most frequently (more than once a day) were found to have lower bone density and strength than those who ate chocolate less frequently.